Pibigeon-MSFT/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server.md

 Test-AdfsFarmBehaviorLevelRaise
 ```

-9. Now on the Windows Server 2016 Server open PowerShell and run the following cmdlet:
+9. Now on the Windows Server 2019 Server open PowerShell and run the following cmdlet:

 > [!NOTE]
-> All 2012 R2 servers must be removed from the farm before running the next step.
+> All 2012 R2 (and/or 2016 if you migrate to 2019) servers must be removed from the farm before running the next step.

 ```PowerShell
 Invoke-AdfsFarmBehaviorLevelRaise